-Blocks Per Game Calculator
+Blocks Per Game (BPG) Calculator

-Definition of Blocks Per Game Calculator:
+Definition of Blocks Per Game (BPG) Calculator:

 Blocks Per Game (BPG) is a defensive statistic in basketball that measures the average number of shots a player blocks in a single game over the course of a season or career.